Code-Institute-Submissions/place-in-time/README.md

 ## Features

 ### Existing Features
+**Welcome Modal** - presents users with some helpful information and operational instructions before they see the app.

 **Google Map** - shows users their current approximate location on the map, following a request from the browser to access their approximate device location.

 **Google Map Markers** - shows users the closest places of interest by way of map markers, which when clicked will update the information on the page.

-**Bootstrap Accordion** - allows users to expand the history paragraphs when tapped, and hide the history again if opted.
+**Bootstrap Accordion** - allows users to expand the history paragraphs section when tapped, and hide the history again if opted.

 **Responsive Footer** - presents the user with an easy way to return to the top of the page, by appearing after a predefined scroll distance.

-The anonymous functions related to the responsive footer can be found in the transport-features.js file located at assets/js/
+The functions related to the modal, accordion display message and responsive footer can be found using the file path:

+    assets/js/transport-features.js

 ### Features Left to Implement
 **Favorites** - would allow users to store their favorite locations for future reference, by tagging a location using a button located in the information space.

-**Pictures** - would allow the user to preview the location visually, by displaying a selection of images in a bootstrap carousel.
+**Pictures** - would allow the user to preview the location visually, by displaying a selection of images in a carousel styled viewer.

 ## Technologies Used
 [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - The project uses **JavaScript** to add dynamic functionality to the user experience.